What Happens if You Sneeze or Cough While Scuba Diving?

 Sneezing or coughing while scuba diving can be a potential hazard, but by following the proper procedures and taking precautions, you can minimize the risks and ensure a safe dive.
 Maintaining calm, controlling your ascent, and communicating with your buddy are essential for maintaining safety in such situations.

-Read Post How to become a scuba diving instructor in hawaii
+Read Post How do scuba diving tanks work

 Leave a Reply